 The continental crust

 The continental crust is thicker and has a more complex structure.
 It is also the oldest bark.
 It represents 40% of the Earth's surface.
-It is made up of a thin layer of sedimentary rocks, among which clays, sandstones and limestones stand out.
+It is formed by a thin layer of sedimentary rocks, among which clays, sandstones, and limestones stand out.
 They also have silica-rich plutonic igneous rocks similar to granite.
-As a curiosity, it is in the rocks of the continental crust that a large part of the geological events that have occurred throughout the history of the Earth have been recorded.
-This can be known since rocks have undergone many physical and chemical changes throughout history.
-For example, this is evident in the mountain ranges where we can find rocks of great antiquity that can reach up to l3.500 million years.
+Interestingly, the rocks of the continental crust are where many of the geological events that have occurred throughout Earth's history have been recorded.
+This can be seen because rocks have undergone many physical and chemical changes throughout history.
+For example, this is evident in mountain ranges, where we can find very old rocks that can reach up to 3.500 billion years.
+La geomorphology plays a crucial role in this study.

 The oceanic crust